BackofenLab/RNAProt/README.md

-                        N instead of labelling them as introns (I) (in combination with --eia) (default: False) --eia-all-ex          Use all annotated exons in --gtf file, instead of exons of most prominent transcripts or exon defined by --tr-list.
+                        N instead of labelling them as introns (I) (in combination with --eia) (default: False) --eia-all-ex          Use all annotated exons in --gtf file, instead of exons of most prominent transcripts defined by --tr- list.
 Set this and --tr-list will be effective only for --tra (default: False) --tr-list str         Supply file with transcript IDs (one ID per row) for exon-intron labeling (using the corresponding exon
                         regions from --gtf).
 By default, exon regions of the